Dodgepodge/samplecode/README.md

 - HTML5 and CSS, using Bootstrap (but I'd really rather not do front-end coding)
 - Differences between iOS and Android behaviors, including but not limited to - gathering logs (TestFlight vs logcat), multitasking, multi-touching
 - Computer science basics (bits, bytes, 1s and 0s)
+- Programming requires different mindsets - making games is different from making web services and is different from making tools.
+I learned to respect that and not just generalise "Oh you're a programmer, so you can do X, Y, Z?"
 - Python
 - Swift
 - Product documentation in the form of specs can be very, very helpful